pylarco/openapi-condenser/docs/repomix-output.md

   type TransformOptions,
   type SchemaTransformer,
   type FilterPatterns,
+  type HttpMethod,
 } from './types';
 import micromatch from 'micromatch';
-import { type OpenAPI, OpenAPIV3 } from 'openapi-types';
+import { OpenAPIV3 } from 'openapi-types';

 /**
  * Checks if an endpoint's tags match the provided patterns.